sparkfabrik/archlinux-ansible-provisioner/README.md

 ## Pre-requisites (manual steps)

+#### Configure network

+If you use an ethernet connection, you do not need to do nothing, it works.

+If you want to use a WI-FI connection, you should use `iwctl`, you can find all the information you need here: https://wiki.archlinux.org/title/Iwd

 #### Activate SSH

 I like to install Archlinux using SSH, you can use this guide: https://wiki.archlinux.org/title/Install_Arch_Linux_via_SSH